-As of December 5, 2019, we had cumulatively delivered 38 passenger-grade AAVs for testing, training and demonstration purposes and developed two command-and-control centers for smart city management.
-As of December 5, 2019, we had unfilled purchase orders for 48 passenger-grade AAVs.
+As of the date of this prospectus, we have delivered 38 passenger-grade AAVs for testing, training and demonstration purposes and developed two command-and-control centers for smart city management.
+As of the date of this prospectus, we have unfilled purchase orders for 28 passenger-grade AAVs.